 |Slough Consortium Schools’ Registration – see this link

-Online Registration available from Sunday 1st May 2016 to Monday 27th June 2016 – by noon
+Online Registration available from Monday 1st May 2017

 (for all children; in previous years there were two separate dates for children in Slough primary schools and children from other regions.